ElektraInitiative/libelektra/doc/decisions/library_directory_structure.md

 ## Constraints

-- It must be possible to set up include-paths via CMake so that `#include "header.h"` works the same in the build directory and when installed.
+- It must be possible to set up include-paths via CMake so that `#include <elektra/foo/header.h>` works the same in the build directory and when installed.

 ## Assumptions